Tracking for the Winter Reading program ends in...

 1st: Pick up a postcard to complete at the Circulation Desk or take home and bring back at a later date.

-2nd: Use the online form link — click here when the program starts.
+2nd: Use the online form link — click here.

 Enter your hours* as often as you would like via these options.
 Amanda will take care of the rest.